...

 5. Reduce exposure to air.

 Whenever possible, keep the perfume bottle well sealed to reduce air exposure.
-This helps to avoid oxidation, which might affect the aroma.
+This helps to avoid oxidation, which might affect the aroma, especially for green chypre perfumes, as their natural, earthy notes can be more susceptible to changes.
 If your perfume has a removable cap, be sure it’s properly replaced after each usage.

 6. Avoid high humidity areas.